topfreegames/pitaya/docs/features.md

 ### Service discovery

-Servers operating in cluster mode must have a service discovery client to be able to work, Pitaya comes with a default client using etcd, which is used if no other client is defined.
-The service discovery client is responsible for registering the server and keeping the list of valid server updated, as well as providing information about requested servers as needed.
+Servers operating in cluster mode must have a service discovery client to be able to work.
+Pitaya comes with a default client using etcd, which is used if no other client is defined.
+The service discovery client is responsible for registering the server and keeping the list of valid servers updated, as well as providing information about requested servers as needed.

 ### RPCs